MonashDeepNeuron/Git-Gud/src/git/git.md

 - Remote -  A copy of a repository that lives off machine.
 - Pull Request - A request to merge a branches changes into your branch (usually a feature branch into `main`).
 - Fork -  A fork is a clone of a repository that shares its history and acts similar to a branch but is logically separated from the original with the forkee as the owner of the fork.
+- Upstream - The source location of a repository.
+- OSS - Acronym for Open Source Software.

 ### Git Workflow